soldee/MongoAssociateDeveloper/docs/Indexes.md

 ### MULTIKEY INDEXES
-- MongoDB automatically creates a multikey index if any indexed field is an array
+- MongoDB automatically creates a multikey index if any indexed field is an array.
+- Creates an index key for each element in the array.
+This allows MongoDB to search for the index key of each element in the array rather than scan the entire array, which results in dramatic performance gains in your queries.
 - Careful when creating multikey indexes.
 We want to make sure that our arrays don't grow too large.
 - If we create a multikey compound index, we have to make sure that we only have one field that is an array.
 	- if we index two array fields in the same compound index, we would be generating a big amount of index keys.